giellalt/lang-sms/merging_dir/00_readme.txt

 For now I would just leave the lexicon-content as it is (except such obvious corrections as in 1.1. above) and think more about a better integration during the continuing work with the database.
 We do not need the lexicon-data now and can simply ignore it.

+However, what the lexicon-data could be usefull for in the future is to serve as a pattern for monolingual Skolt Saami lexicon, if Skolt Saami writers themselves are interested to create one.

 QEUSTION
 2.
 ANOTHER ELEMENT: